What Does it Mean to Study Gerontology?

 Nursing and home health aides often work independently, with little supervision.
 They must be conscientious and responsible, especially when working in patients' homes.
 Nursing and home health aides should enjoy working with older adults, and assisting them with routine activities.

-Nursing and home health aides are sometimes hired with only a high school diploma, though education and experience beyond high school are valued.
+Nursing and home health aides are sometimes hired with only a high school diploma, though education and experience beyond high school may be important for some positions.
 Nursing and home health aides are often expected to complete a training program upon being hired.
 For nursing aides, this training program leads to certification and placement on the state registry of nursing aides.
 Home health care aides are expected to complete a training program and a federally mandated competency examination.

 Healthcare professionals are compassionate and have a strong desire to help others.
 Good written and oral communication skills are important for healthcare professionals, especially those responsible for keeping patients' records current and accurate.
 Healthcare professionals typically possess a bachelor's degree or higher in their field.
 A degree in gerontology can be beneficial to these professionals by educating them on aspects of the aging population.
 Healthcare professionals with degrees in gerontology may work in nursing homes, hospitals, physicians' offices or home healthcare situations.
 With education and experience, they may advance to become health services managers.